Making your option choices in school? Get inspired andpick the future you want

 Travel

-You would travel from one job to the next in your local or regional area but if you work for a big national company, you may have to work away from home at certain times, anywhere in the country.
+You'd travel from one job to the next in your local or regional area but if you work for a big national company, you may have to work away from home at certain times, anywhere in the country.
 You're likely to need a driving licence.

 Explore more information about this job